morse-simulator/morse/doc/morse/user/installation.rst

 - ``BUILD_YARP2_SUPPORT`` controls the build of YARP support in MORSE.
 - ``BUILD_ROS_SUPPORT`` controls the build of ROS support in MORSE.
 - ``BUILD_MOOS_SUPPORT`` controls the build of MOOS support in MORSE.
+- ``PYMORSE_SUPPORT`` controls the build and installation of pymorse, a library to interact with Morse through the socket interface.
+It is needed for test infrastructure.
 - ``CMAKE_BUILD_TYPE`` controls the optimization stuff for C/C++ extension
   (Release is a good choice).
 - ``PYTHON3_EXECUTABLE`` indicate where the python3 executable is in your system